Skip to main content

 • softwareProject: projectSetup::softwareProject

-2. Configure the necessary environment variables and ports in the override compose files in the environments/overrides/ directory.
+1. Configure the necessary environment variables and ports in the docker compose files in the docker directory.

-4. Build your application using micro radiant or the NSScripts that have been expanded to your project setup.
+1. Build your application using micro radiant or the NSScripts that have been expanded for your project setup.

-5. Run start_default_services.nss.
-The local docker containers should be started and you should have an environment deployed on our machine!
+2. Run start_default_services.nss.
+The local docker containers should be started and you should have an environment deployed on your machine!